-Risk Likelihood Consequence Rating Action/Strategy

-Council may Possible Insignificant Low Ensure that Council is

-resolve to - aware that matters

-not adopt relating to potential

-the impacts the use may

-amendment. have on the amenity of

-the area, bushfire

-management and

-effluent disposal

-matters, will be dealt

-with at the

-development

-application stage if the

-amendment is

-approved.
+Risk Likelihood Consequence Rating Action/Strategy Council may resolve to not adopt the amendment.
+Possible Insignificant Low Ensure that Council is aware that matters relating to potential impacts the use may have on the amenity of the area, bushfire management and effluent disposal matters, will be dealt with at the development application stage if the amendment is approved.